-5.3.1 Identifying causal effects
+5.3.1 Identifying parameters and causal effects

-The back-door criterion provides a powerful solution to many identification problems, and is summarized in the next theorem.
+The back-door criterion provides a simple solution to many identification problems, in both linear and nonlinear models, and is summarized in the next theorem.

 Theorem 1 (Causal Effects Identification)

 For any two disjoint sets of variables, X and Y in a causal diagram G, the causal effect of X on Y is given by where S is any set of covariates satisfying the back-door condition of Definition 4.